Skip to main content

 Economy, Income & Housing

 The median household income in Lamb County is $56,997.
 This is 25% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 27% lower.
+It is also 27% lower than the national median of $78,538.
 The poverty rate stands at 16.0%.
 This is 16% higher than the state poverty rate of 13.8%.
 The unemployment rate is 2.9%.
 This is 44% lower than the state rate of 5.1%.
 The median home value is $76,600.
 Housing costs are 71% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.3x, Lamb County is one of the most affordable housing markets in the area.
 72.0% of occupied housing units are owner-occupied.
 This homeownership rate is 15% higher than the state average of 62.6%.

 Race & Ethnicity